vmware/dod-compliance-and-automation/content/en/docs/Tutorials/Cloud Foundation 9.x/Appliances/Operations HCX/audit9-opshcx.md

 ### Assumptions
 * Commands are being run from a Linux machine.
 Windows will also work but paths and commands may need to be adjusted from the examples.
-* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository has been downloaded and extracted to `/usr/share/stigs`.
 * CINC Auditor is used in lieu of InSpec.
 If InSpec is used replace `cinc-auditor` with `inspec` when running commands.
+* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository has been downloaded and extracted to `/usr/share/stigs`.
+* The `vmware-photon-5.0-stig-baseline` profile has been staged under the same parent folder as this `vmware-cloud-foundation-hcx-stig-baseline` profile.

 ## Auditing Operations HCX Appliance Rules
 Auditing the Operations HCX appliances is done over SSH which must be enabled for the scan.